Replaces Prod. #: ALX-430-159

 Abstract;

 The teratogenic Veratrum alkaloid cyclopamine inhibits sonic hedgehog signal transduction: J.P.
-Incardona et al.; Development
+Incardona, et al.; Development

 125, 3553 (1998),